Noise Fit, Estimation Error and a Sharpe Information Criterion: Set-Up

-where $c$ is an annualization factor, $\hat\mu^T \theta$ is the annualized mean return of betting with the variance weighted predictions $w_t=S_t^{-1} x_t \theta$ as weights on the $N$ markets, and $\Sigma$ is its covariance. \end{example}
+where $c>0$ is an annualization factor, $\hat\mu^T \theta$ is the annualized mean return of betting with the weighted predictions $w_t=S_t^{-1} x_t \theta$ on the $N$ markets, that is of $r_t^T= y_t^T S_t^{-1} x_t$, the return associated to $\theta$, and $ \Sigma$ its covariance.
+Hence the generalized least square regression is the same as maximizing the mean variance utility (and therefore the Sharpe ratio) of the weighted portfolio and vice versa, if the weighting $S_t$ equals the market variance. \end{example}

+Note that $S_t$ is generally unknown and the generalized least square estimator (GLS) requires an estimate of it in the same way as the practitioner in Example \ref{example_regression} needs a weighting scheme $\hat S_t$.

+The practitioner does not need to correctly specify the $N$-dimensional covariances $S_t$, whatever she thinks would be an appropriate weighting scheme that generates returns - be it a heuristic - would be fine.
+The analysis in this paper, i.e. the estimates of the out-of-sample Sharpe ratio are conditional on her choice of $\hat S$ and therefore not subject to any estimation error in $\hat S$.
+A bad choice would generate bad returns, as a bad choice within GLS would yield less efficient estimates.

-Example \ref{example_regression} shows that regression is the same as mean-variance optimization where the translation between the regression's predictions and mean variance optimal weights is given by $w_t = S_t^{-1} \hat r_t$.
+Example \ref{example_leastsquares} shows that GLS is the same as mean-variance optimization where the translation between the regression's predictions and mean variance optimal weights is given by $w_t = S_t^{-1} \hat r_t$.
 In particular, the parameter that minimizes least squares also maximizes the Sharpe ratio.

-In terms of parameter estimation least square regression and maximization of the Sharpe ratio are equivalent.
+Hence, in terms of parameter estimation least square regression and maximization of the Sharpe ratio are equivalent.
 They are different, however, when it comes to estimating the out-of sample statistics and model selection.
-For regression (mean-variance utility) the Akaike information criterion selects the model that maximizes estimated out-of sample log-likelihood.
-In contrast, SRIC as defined in Theorem \ref{theorem_linear_case_nf_me} selects the model with the highest estimated out-of-sample Sharpe.
+For regression (mean-variance utility) the Akaike information criterion selects the model that maximizes estimated out-of sample fit.
+For the Sharpe ratio, in contrast, SRIC as defined in Theorem \ref{theorem_linear_case_nf_me} selects the model with the highest estimated out-of-sample fit.

-\begin{remark}In a different interpretation, rather than observing $T$ years of data and with $\hat\mu$ as the sample mean, $\hat \mu$ could be a \textit{view} or prior belief of the investor obtained from a different model or a quantified guess like in the Black Litterman model (\cite{black1991asset}).
+\begin{remark}In a different interpretation, rather than observing $T$ years of data and with $\hat\mu$ as the sample mean, $\hat \mu$ could be a \textit{view} or prior belief of the investor obtained from a different model or a quantified guess like in the Black--Litterman model (\cite{black1991asset}).
 In this case $\nu$ models the uncertainty around the view and $T$ describes its precision (inverse of the variance). \end{remark}